Waax (band): 2018–2020: Antolak's departure and Big Grief

-2021–2023: At Least I'm Free, hiatus and revival
+2021–present: At Least I'm Free, split, revival and Angel's Mess

 In August 2021, the band posted on their social media seeking auditions for a new lead singer for the band.
 Later that month, it was revealed to be a publicity stunt to promote their new single "Most Hated Girl".
 In the single's music video, DeVita plays a radio DJ leading an on-air competition to find a new lead singer for the band, before ultimately taking the role herself.
 In April 2022, the band shared the double A-side single of "Dangerous" and "Help Me Hell".
 The former was co-written with songwriter Linda Perry, marking the first time Waax had ever used a songwriter outside of the band.
 With the release of the songs came details of At Least I'm Free, their second studio album.
 In June, a third single entitled "Read Receipts" was shared.
 The album was released on 12 August 2022.
 A supporting 22-date national tour began on October 6, but was cancelled less than a month later on November 2, 2022, after just nine shows.

 In April 2023, the band announced they were going on hiatus.
 The band announced a final show at Brisbane venue The Triffid on June 9, 2023.
 After the show sold out, two further shows were added on June 4 and 8, respectively.

 In November 2023, nearly five months after the final shows, DeVita announced via social media that she would be reviving WAAX and continuing on as its sole member.
 "The WAAX community is who I am, and sometimes you need to take things away to get some perspective," she wrote.
 "Although we hold a lot of love, the boys are no longer continuing with me - life happens, being in a band is hard.
 But the more I thought about it, this project has always been an evolution of my songwriting and it felt weird to walk away."

+In March 2026, Waax released their third studio album Angel's Mess independently via Drunk On Power Records.
+Its release was preceded by the release of three singles: "Ur A Rat" in August 2025, "Hands" in November 2025 and "Uh Oh (Bardcore Girls)" in February 2026.

 Musical style

 Frontwoman Marie DeVita describes the band's style as "a mixture of post-punk and alternative rock".

-DeVita was the band's primary songwriter, with prior assistance coming from then-lead guitarist Chris Antolak.
+DeVita is the band's primary songwriter, with prior assistance coming from then-lead guitarist Chris Antolak.
 On the creation of their Wild & Weak EP, drummer Tom Bloomfield shared how DeVita, while writing the lyrics, "was really getting into delving into her internal struggles and [he thought] that's what has inspired the record.
 Really emotive both lyrically and musically."